-Walk in the fabulous market on Tours.
-It’s the largest food market in the Loire Valley.
-Open market on Wednesdays and Saturdays and covered market every day.
+Walk the largest food market in the Loire Valley, an open market on Wednesdays and Saturdays and covered market every day.
 You will soon see why the region is called “the garden of France” and discover wines, cheeses, our fruits, vegetables, local meat dishes (charcuterie) and fish.

-Villandry features the finest formal gardens in Europe.
-The dilapidated gardens and castle were restored to their 16th century glory in the 1900's, by a wealthy American heiress, Ann Coleman, and her French husband Joachim Carvallo.
+Villandry features the finest formal gardens in not just the lush Loire Valley, but in all of Europe.
+The dilapidated gardens and castle were restored to their 16th century glory in the 1900’s, by a wealthy American heiress, Ann Coleman, and her French husband Joachim Carvallo.

 It takes 8 gardeners working full time to plant, prune and care for the 60,000 vegetable plants and 45,000 other varietals set out each year.

-Visitors will enjoy seeing the manmade lake, and the specialty sun, herb, water and music gardens, among many others.
+Visitors will enjoy seeing the man-made lake, plus the specialty sun, herb, water and music gardens, among many others.
 Much historical research by Carvallo went into restoring the original Renaissance layout of the grounds.